robak86/hardwired/README.md

 **Hardwired** is a lightweight, type-safe dependency injection (DI) library for TypeScript.
 It simplifies managing dependencies in complex applications with a functional, chainable API.

 - **Type Safety**: All dependencies are checked at compile time, catching potential issues early in the development process
-- **Async Type Propagation**: Async dependencies automatically propagate their Promise type through the dependency chain—the compiler won't let you forget to await
+- **Support for async dependencies**: All dependencies are automatically passed as awaited values.
+The await call is required only at the top-level when there are async dependencies in the graph.
+It's expressed at the type level.
 - **No Decorators or Reflection**: Works with any TypeScript setup, any bundler, and any runtime
 - **Lazy Evaluation**: Instances are created only when requested, optimizing memory and startup time
-- **Designed for structural typing**: Polymorphism without requiring the definition of interfaces—TypeScript's duck typing means compatible objects are interchangeable
+- **Designed for structural typing**: Polymorphism without requiring the definition of interfaces
 - **Easy Testing**: Selective mocking for integration tests without complex setup
 - **Runtime Agnostic**: Works in Node.js, Bun, Deno, browsers, and any JavaScript environment